 OCD responds well to drugs that inhibit the synaptic reuptake of serotonin such as selective serotonin reuptake inhibitors (SSRIs), SNRI’s such as Venlafaxine and the tricyclic antidepressant Clomipramine.
 Symptoms start improving slowly with SSRIs and Clomipramine; although they can be noticeable within a few days, improvements usually continue for months.
 Limited response to one medication does not rule out response to another.
 Around 30% of patients continue to experience troublesome residual symptoms despite prolonged treatment.
 Hence it is important to seek help from a specialist.

 There are a number of options available for treatment resistant OCD.
 Psychiatrists at mindoc, Glen Waverley, VIC has the expertise to undertake a comprehensive assessment to look at the reasons behind treatment resistance and to prepare a complex management plan, which would assist in getting you back to your feet at the earliest.
-Call us to know more.
+Call us on 61490029491 to know more.